edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The measure of the minimum value of this instructed temperature.<br/>The measure of the minimum value for this specified range.<br/>
+Comments: <br/>The measure of the minimum value for this specified range.<br/>The measure of the minimum value of this instructed temperature.<br/>

 Domains: